 The term ‘Cruelty’ is already defined earlier by Indian courts, which needs to amount to serious offenses that can cause the death of a woman.
 However, since this is one-sided law, husbands and their families undergoing same cruelty from the wife is not included.

 From different case studies, we find how 498a cases are filed for frivolous reasons –

 498a filed based on vague allegations

-In Raj Pal Singh vs State of Haryana, Punjab and Haryana HC found that the allegations were not only vague but also contradictory.
+In Raj Pal Singh vs the State of Haryana, Punjab and Haryana HC found that the allegations were not only vague but also contradictory.
 There were vague statements of cruelty without any specific incidents to show that the cruelty amounted to ‘cruelty’ as defined under IPC 498a.
-Also the complainant was found to be dragging a lot of family members who didn’t even reside with them.
+Also, the complainant was found to be dragging a lot of family members who didn’t even reside with them.